gie3d/react-native-use-keyboard-height/README.md

 # react-native-use-keyboard-height

-a simple hook to get keyboard height while it's shown
+a simple hook to get keyboard height while it's shown in react-native

 ## Installation